zan73/web_usb_keyboard/README.md

 # Arduino Web-based USB Keystroke Sender

 A secure web-based interface for remotely sending keystrokes to USB-connected devices.
+Works with MacOS FileVault (Cold boot/FileVault) login screen as a "Boot-mode" keyboard.
 This project enables remote keyboard input through a simple web interface, tested and optimized for the Raspberry Pi Pico 2W.

 ## Key Features